Sleep Apnoea and Co-morbid insomnia

 CBT-I is a structured program that helps individuals identify and modify thoughts and behaviours that contribute to insomnia.
 It can be a valuable component in managing the co-morbid aspects of these sleep disorders 8.

-The intricate challenges posed by sleep apnea and co-morbid insomnia create a nuanced set of obstacles impacting both sleep quality and overall well-being.
+The intricate challenges posed by sleep apnoea and co-morbid insomnia create a nuanced set of obstacles impacting both sleep quality and overall well-being.
 To enhance sleep and promote a more energised life, it is crucial to seek expert guidance to reach a comprehensive treatment plan.
 By grasping the interconnected nature of these disorders, individuals can proactively work towards breaking the cycle and attaining refreshing sleep.

 References: